TreeKat71/30DaysOfAirflow/day8_var/README.md

 ------------
 Right now, I and my friends can get an email when the value > 3000.
 But one day Popo asked for another feature, she said the email content is useless and wanted to know the exact value.

-In the next section, I will introduce feature **Xcom** and show you how to use it to fulfill popo's request.
+In the next section, I will introduce feature **XCom** and show you how to use it to fulfill popo's request.